gopinathsjsu/team-project-cmpe202-03-fall2025-commandlinecommando/documentation/Authentication_Authorization_ReadMe.md

 ## Overview

-This document provides comprehensive information about the Authentication and Authorization module for the Campus Marketplace project.
+This document provides comprehensive technical documentation for the Authentication and Authorization module of the Campus Marketplace project.
 The module implements JWT-based authentication with role-based access control (RBAC) supporting two user roles: **Student** and **Admin**.

 ## Architecture